 - Gray = hardly any views and no fixations

-Notice that the F-Reading pattern is more of a rough, generalized outline — not necessarily an exact F. Also, note that the F-Pattern design does not limit itself to two horizontal stems like a traditional F.
+Notice that the F-Reading pattern is more of a rough, generalized outline — not necessarily an exact F shape.
+Also, note that the F-Pattern design does not limit itself to two horizontal stems like a traditional F.

 It’s important to design web pages with an intentional flow.
 Without anything placed specifically to grab your viewers’ attention, their eyes will naturally move across a content-heavy page in the F-Pattern design.